andrewbaxter/spaghettinuum/readme.md

 4. Browser extensions(?) that resolve `.s` domains and do the cert validation themselves - I really wanted to avoid this, since browser extensions are getting less capable (ex: manifest v3), require custom extensions for N types of browser, need to deal with hostile publishing review/policies, need to work with Javascript, so on and so forth

 TLDR: There's no good options available immediately.

+# Self hosting

+You need:

+- `spaghettinuum` installed
+- A little disk space for caches, databases
+- A UDP port for DHT access
+- Optional: HTTP port (and maybe a TLS reverse proxy) for resolving and publishing if either are enabled
+- Optional: HTTP port (no TLS wrapper, it uses its own TLS) for publisher-publisher communication if publishing is enabled

+See `spagh -h` for instructions on running.
+See [server_config.schema.json](tree/master/src/server_config.schema.json) for the config schema and field explanations. `spagh-cli` will generate a default config for you if you want.

 # Architecture